-Children enjoy a range of activities that contribute to their good health.
-They take part in regular outdoor exercise, for example, they take walks in the local park and woods.
-Children enjoy playing in the garden and there are a number of new resources ordered to enhance this experience.
+Children enjoy a wide range of activities that contribute to their good health.
+They take part in regular outdoor exercise, for example, they take walks and play in the local park.
+Children enjoy playing in the garden and there are a number of resources such as a climbing frame, slide and tunnel to enhance this play.

 Children benefit from a healthy diet.
-The childminder provides a weekly menu of fresh, home-cooked food, for example, pasta and vegetables.
-Children are never thirsty as there are always drinks freely available to them and they use their own cups.
+The childminder provides a wide range of fresh food, for example, pasta and pies with vegetables.
+Children are never thirsty as there are always drinks freely available for them and they use their own cups.